jazzband/wagtailmenus/docs/source/rendering_menus/custom_templates.rst

 **Examples**

-If your project needed a flat menu with the handle ``info``, which is designed to display two levels of links, your templates directory might look like this:
+If your project had a flat menu with the handle ``info``, that was designed to display two levels of links, your templates directory might look like this:
 ::

     templates